-Legally Using Images (LUI) is a ten-lesson eTutorial that will help you avoid expensive and time consuming legal hassles.
+Legally Using Images eTutorial (LUI) is a ten-lesson course that will help you avoid expensive and time consuming legal hassles.
 You will learn to determine which images require copyright permission and which you can safely use for free.

 Don’t miss hidden traps in licensing language.
 Learn how to legally use online and print images in an efficient and timely manner.